odoo/documentation/project/configuration/collaboration.rst

 A line will appear with the name of the project already selected in the Analytic account.

-Again, you'll find back these timesheet lines in the Odoo Timesheet application.
+Again, you'll find back these timesheet lines in the Twenty20 Timesheet application.

 .. image:: media/manage_collaborate05.png